SAP-archive/aker-proxy-plugin/README.md

 The `preserve_internal_headers` property specifies whether `x-aker-*` headers will be forwarded to the remote target.
 If the remote resources is hosted by an untrusted provider, then it makes sense to keep this value `false`.

+The `flush_interval` property can be used to specify the flush interval to the [ReverseProxy](https://github.com/golang/go/blob/master/src/net/http/httputil/reverseproxy.go).
+Defaults to `0`.

 For example, with the following configuration in Aker,

 ```yaml